Our Lady of Guadalupe in Extremadura

-Our Lady of Guadalupe in Extremadura is a Marian shrine in Cáceres, Spain that traces its history to the medieval kingdom of Castile.
+Our Lady of Guadalupe in Extremadura is a Marian shrine in Guadalupe, Cáceres, Spain, that traces its history to the medieval kingdom of Castile.
 The image is enshrined in the Monastery of Santa María de Guadalupe, in the Extremadura autonomous community of Spain, and is considered the most important Marian shrine in the country.

 It is one of the fifteen Black Madonnas in Spain.
 The statue was canonically crowned on 12 October 1928 by Pope Pius XI with a crown designed and crafted by Father Felix Granda, and crowned in the presence of King Alfonso XIII of Spain.

 Shrine

 The shrine houses a statue reputed to have been carved by Luke the Evangelist and given to Saint Leander, Archbishop of Seville, by Pope Gregory I. According to local legend, when Seville was taken by the Moors in 712, a group of priests fled northward and buried the statue in the hills near the Guadalupe River in Extremadura.

 At the beginning of the 14th century, the Virgin Mary appeared to a humble cowboy named Gil Cordero who was searching for a missing animal in the mountains.
 Cordero claimed that the Virgin had ordered him to ask priests to dig at the place of her apparition.
 The priests rediscovered the hidden statue, and built a small shrine around it which became the nucleus of the present monastery.